Doxuno

 PETS

-With effect from 1 April 2026, the Tenant is permitted to keep domestic animals at the Property, subject to reasonable conditions as to cleanliness, nuisance and damage.
-The Tenant shall ensure that any such animal does not cause damage beyond fair wear and tear, and shall indemnify the Landlord for any directly attributable cost on surrender.
+With effect from 2026-06-01, the Tenant is permitted to keep domestic animals at the Property, subject to reasonable conditions as to cleanliness, nuisance and damage.
+The Landlord's consent is consistent with the Landlord's duty under section 11 of the Renters' Rights Act 2025 to consider such requests reasonably.

 11.

-The Landlord confirms compliance with the following statutory duties on or before the start of the new term: (a) an in-date Gas Safety Record (CP12) under reg.36 of the Gas Safety (Installation and Use) Regulations 1998; (b) a valid Energy Performance Certificate (EPC) with a rating of at least E under the Energy Performance of Buildings (England and Wales) Regulations 2012 (unless exempt and registered on the PRS Exemptions Register); (c) an in-date Electrical Installation Condition Report (EICR) under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020; (d) working smoke alarms on every storey and carbon monoxide alarms in every room containing a fixed combustion appliance under the Smoke and Carbon Monoxide Alarm (England) Regulations 2015 (as amended 2022); (e) service on the Tenant of the current version of the "How to Rent" guide under the Deregulation Act 2015; and (f) a right-to-rent check or a valid follow-up check under ss.20-37 of the Immigration Act 2014.
-A failure in any of (a)-(e) may prevent the Landlord later serving a valid s.21 notice.
+The Landlord confirms compliance with the following statutory duties on or before the effective date: (a) an in-date Gas Safety Record (CP12) under reg.36 of the Gas Safety (Installation and Use) Regulations 1998; (b) a valid Energy Performance Certificate (EPC) with at least an E rating under the Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 (MEES); (c) an in-date Electrical Installation Condition Report (EICR) under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020; (d) working smoke alarms on each storey and CO alarms in every room with a fixed combustion appliance, under the Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022; (e) service on the Tenant of the current "How to Rent" guide; and (f) a right-to-rent check or valid follow-up under sections 20-37 of the Immigration Act 2014; the civil penalty since 13 February 2024 is up to £10,000 first / £20,000 repeat per occupier (SI 2023/1305).

 EPC ratingC